Lumither/hiko/README.md

 # Hiko

-A simple service watchdog written in Rust, designed to be lightweight and performant.
+A simple service watchdog, designed to be lightweight and performant.

+**It is now in active development and not yet functional.**

 `Hiko` is designed to work in headless mode, users are highly encouraged to build their own control panel using the provided api (building documentation) or directly access through web requests.